wayneeseguin/psql-cm/README.md

 ## What psql-cm is not

-psql-cm is not intended on being a solution whatsoever for data backup.
+psql-cm is not intended on being a solution for data backup.
 For backup of data instead use the [pg\_dump](http://www.postgresql.org/docs/current/static/app-pgdump.html) command line utility for backing up data in addition to a